codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

 export default App;
 ```

 React displays the contents of `App.js` and the code we added imports the components we made so that they can be rendered.
-Open your browser to see how the front end looks now.
+Run `npm run build` again whilst in the client directory in the terminal to build the job board front end.
+When the site has been built open your browser to see how the front end looks now.

 The page layout should’ve changed but the styling is a bit off.
 Add the contents of [this css file](https://github.com/ritza-co/mern-job-board/blob/main/client/src/App.css) to `src/App.css` in order to make our front end prettier.

-When you’ve added the above mentioned css your application should now look like this.
+When you’ve added the above mentioned css build your application again which should now look like this.

 ![Job board front end](../assets/tutorials/mern-job-board/job-board-ui.png)